stemhacks/hourofcode-workshop/README.md

 To run an example, select a category, then book, then select an example you are interested in.
 Finally, hit execute and see what it does.

 [Open Knowledge Maps](https://openknowledgemaps.org/index.php) - Use the power of open source programming to find more research papers

+[Simulate Circuits](https://circuits.io/) - With this program you can create a breadboard onlien and learn about how electronics work

 ## Economics